 The Road to Hana.
 This is the other side of Maui.
 Its wilder side.
 Tight turns, steep cliffs, pounding waterfalls, and black sand beaches are just some of the things you’ll see here.

-Most people dedicate an entire day to it, but that’s not nearly enough time.
-We explored its curves, nooks, and crannies over two days, and even then we had to pass on certain sights.
+Most people dedicate an entire day to it, but you’ll have to skip a bunch and won’t be able to really expose any stop.
+We discovered its curves, nooks, and crannies over two days, and even then we had to pass on certain sights.

 But the one Road to Hana sight that was at the top of our Maui itinerary?
 The Kipahulu area of Haleakala National Park.
 Because it’s here, located at the end of a 2 mile trail, where you can find Maui’s tallest waterfall: Waimoku Falls.